 Yes, pruning techniques can enhance the natural compactness of certain plants.
 By carefully trimming back new growth and using selective pruning, you promote growth regulation, encouraging the plant to develop a denser, more compact shape.
 Regular pruning prevents the plant from becoming leggy or overgrown, maintaining its natural form.
 Just remember to prune at the right times and angles, which helps guarantee healthy growth and a tidy, compact appearance.

-Crape Myrtle Guy Bundle of 9 Texas Lilac Vitex Chaste Trees - Live Lilac Bush Plants - Quart Containers - Fibrous Root System - Purple Blooms
+Crape Myrtle Guy Bundle of 4 Texas Lilac Vitex Chaste Trees - Live Lilac Bush Plants - Purple Blooms - Quart Containers - Fibrous Root System - Outdoor

-Crape Myrtle Guy Bundle of 9 Texas Lilac Vitex Chaste Trees – Live Lilac Bush Plants – Quart Containers – Fibrous Root System – Purple Blooms
+Crape Myrtle Guy Bundle of 4 Texas Lilac Vitex Chaste Trees – Live Lilac Bush Plants – Purple Blooms – Quart Containers – Fibrous Root System – Outdoor

 As an affiliate, we earn on qualifying purchases.